Baldwin II of Jerusalem: Ancestry

 Baldwin was a younger son of Hugh I, Count of Rethel and Melisende of Montlhéry.
 He was closely related to the lords of Courtenay and Le Puiset, and other noble families in the Ile-de-France.
 He was also a kinsman of the brothers Eustace III of Boulogne, Godfrey of Bouillon, and Baldwin of Boulogne, but their exact relationship is unknown.

 The main concern are the identities of Baldwin II's paternal grandmother and great-grandmother.
-The Chronicles of Alberic of Trois-Fontaine (written in 1119) describes Yvette, sister of Ebles I of Roucy as "mother of Hugh I, Count of Rethel".
+The Chronicles of Alberic of Trois-Fontaine (written in the mid-13th century) describes Yvette, sister of Ebles I of Roucy as "mother of Hugh I, Count of Rethel".
 This is the traditional genealogy given for Baldwin II.
 Notwithstanding, considering her family history, such assertion is chronologically impossible.
 Jean-Nöel Mathieu raises the fundamental objection that Ebles I (who died in 1033), could not have had a sister who was still alive in 1081, instead he argues that she must have been confused with the wife of Manasses II.

-Li Estoire de Jerusalem et d'Antioche, written in the 12th century, indicates that Manasses III was married to a daughter of Godfrey III, Duke of Lower Lorraine.
-This would also explain the connection between the two Baldwins of Jerusalem, as well as the fact that Godfrey made a donation to Manasses in 1065.

 Alan V. Murray says that the primary sources suggest that Baldwin II's connection to his predecessors "was not particularly close", and that Baldwin was most probably related to their mother, Ida of Lorraine.
 Thomas Asbridge says that Baldwin was their second cousin instead.

 The family tree below is the reconstruction based on the above two records, which makes Baldwin II a first cousin once removed of his predecessors through their mother.
 Asbridge's view would match the alternate hypothesis that has Godfrey III's wife Doda as Manasses III's sister instead of his mother-in-law.
 There is also a hypothesis that Judith was Eustace II's sister.
 However, Murray objects that there is no allusion of this daughter nor of any other connection between the Rethel and Boulogne families in Genealogica comitum Boloniensium', a compilation of the Boulogne genealogy which was being copied and extended by the mid-twelfth century, when the descendants of Manasses III were ruling the kingdom of Jerusalem.
 The three women in question are in italics.